3 Ways Artificial Intelligence Is Changing Medicine

 2. A New Kind of Surgical Assistant

-While artificial intelligence robots may not be ready to replace nurses and physician assistants, they responsible for some basic tasks in the operating room.
+While artificial intelligence robots may not be ready to replace nurses and physician assistants, they are responsible for some basic tasks in the operating room.
 Dr. Miller, for one, uses a smart speaker to control the lighting and some machinery in his OR.

 Surgeons are using smart speakers to set timers and keep track of information while operating.
 During treatment, doctors can ask the smart speaker to access medical information about a patient, which may allow them to make decisions without having to ‘break’ their sterile scrub.
 AI technology has also been developed to allow providers to ask for recommendations about things like implant usage based on patient data, and, while the software has not been created specifically for cosmetic procedures, it’s likely only a matter of time.